-when remitted in accordance with the Council's rates remission policy; and
+when remitted in accordance with the Council's rates remission policy; and the debtor being in liquidation or the receivable being more than one year overdue.

 - in accordance with the write-off criteria of sections 90A (where rates cannot be reasonably recovered) and - 90B (in relation to Māori freehold land) of the local Government (Rating) Act 2002.